microsoft/FluidFramework/build-tools/packages/build-cli/docs/check.md

   --version=<value>  The version against which to check all the packages.

 PACKAGE SELECTION FLAGS
+  -a, --all                        Run on all packages and release groups.
+Cannot be used with --dir, --packages, or
+                                   --releaseGroup.
   -d, --dir=<value>                Run on the package in this directory.
 Cannot be used with --all, --packages, or
                                    --releaseGroup.
   -g, --releaseGroup=<option>...
 Run on all packages within the release group.
 Cannot be used with --all, --dir, or